MarkKourie/rock-paper-scissors-lizard-spock/README.md

 * What did you like?
 * What do you think could be improved?

-I'm not 100% happy with how the playRound() function works.
-Ideally I wanted it to call the rules from a separate function that has fewer cases.But I wasn't able to figure out how to get that right yet.

-Maybe one day I'll come back to it and make it smoother.
-For now, do give it a go and enjoy the greater variety of...

 ***ROCK PAPER SCISSORS LIZARD SPOCK***

 Live long and prosper!